Rosalynn Carter honored in service attended by Jimmy Carter

 Rosalynn Carter died on Nov.
 19 at the age of 96.
 Jimmy Carter, her husband of 77 years who turned 99 last month, was by her side in her final moments, her son said last week.
 Jimmy Carter has been in hospice care at home since February.

-Their son, James or "Chip" Carter, offered a tribute to his mother, recalling how she mended his torn Lyndon B. Johnson shirts, loved the campaign trail, and encouraged him to enter rehab for his addiction struggles.
+Their son, James "Chip" Carter III, offered a tribute to his mother, recalling how she mended his torn Lyndon B. Johnson shirts, loved the campaign trail, and encouraged him to enter rehab for his addiction struggles.

 "She saved my life," he said.

-Chip, the second-eldest son of the four Carter children, shared fond memories of his mother's love for adventure, and of her rock-solid faith.
+The second-eldest son of the four Carter children shared fond memories of his mother's love for adventure, and of her rock-solid faith.

 "My mother, Rosalynn Carter, was the most beautiful woman I've ever met.
 And pretty to look at, too," he concluded.